phamann/grunt-css-metrics/README.md

 grunt-css-count
 ===============

-Grunt task to analyse CSS files.
-Suitable to watch for 4096 limit in IE9.
+Grunt plugin to count CSS selectors, declarations and rules in CSS files.

-Displays the count of CSS selectors, CSS declarations and CSS rules for every chosen file.
+Suitable to watch for 4096 selector limit in IE9 and general statistics.

 ## Getting Started